polyverse/zerotect/integrations/PagerDuty/README.md

 6. Scroll down and press continue…
 ![PagerDuty Demo Step 6](pagerduty-demo-step-6.png)

-7. Start the attack by clicking on this gray area on the left:
+7. Start the attack by clicking on this gray area on the left
 ![PagerDuty Demo Step 7](pagerduty-demo-step-7.png)

 8. Watch the attack happen...